 The Siberian husky is a graceful, athletic dog with high endurance and an eagerness to work.
-This is a friendly dog breed with a vivacious and mischievous personality.
+This friendly dog breed, which originated in Northeast Asia as a sled dog, has a vivacious and mischievous personality.
 Though these are high-energy and sometimes intense dogs, huskies can be affectionate and gentle when given proper care.
+They were brought to America through Alaska.

 If you have an active household and plenty of time to dedicate to your dog, then this might be the dog for you.
 With proper care and attention, the Siberian husky can make a wonderful companion.
 This breed can also get along well with children as long as the dog is properly trained and socialized.